Post

 Windows Forms works for Windows (including Windows CE, though no serious interest on that now).
 Mono has a clone of Windows Forms, and some projects used that to port .NET Framework Windows Forms apps to macOS and Linux.
 So, it sounds like a cross platform framework candidate.

-However, Mono’s implementation is buggy and a lot of efforts would be required to further enhance it.
-Thus, some projects (such as Plastic SCM) initially take this approach and later drop it.
+However, Mono’s implementation is buggy and requires significant effort to improve.
+As a result, some projects (such as Plastic SCM) initially took this approach but later moved to more modern frameworks.

 What’s more, Mono’s initial WinForms implementation on macOS uses some legacy interfaces like Carbon and is 32 bit only.
 So, when recent macOS releases deprecated/removed those APIs and no longer supports 32 bit applications, this approach becomes a dead end.
 There was an attempt to port Mono WinForms on macOS to 64 bit, but no further news from there.